Falicer/IoT_SmartOven/README.md

 - Based on the time it will turn on nightmode around 8 PM.
 - You can adjust this time through the settings of the app.

-It will be done through simple code like this
+It should be working through code like this.
 ```
 # curl "http://worldtimeapi.org/api/timezone/Europe/Amsterdam"
 {